TormodLandet/Ocellaris/documentation/user_guide/input/boundary_conditions.rst

     For Neumann and Robin boundaries where the value is not prescribed, but you want to ensure that nothing of the variable you are describing flows through the wall.
-This can be usefull when the mesh should be a plane normal to the direction you are describing, but the mesh is not a perfect plane, but has some innacurracies causing the normal to be slightly off
+This can be useful when the mesh should be a plane normal to the direction you are describing, but the mesh is not a perfect plane, but has some innacurracies causing the normal to be slightly off